Exploring Multilingual Written Artefacts

 Multilingual written artefacts provide tangible evidence for linguistic and cultural interactions.
 They might be embedded in various social domains, such as administration, education, religion, trade, or family life.
 They emerge where people have the capacity to speak and write in more than one language or where, for example, settings of diglossia or bilingualism demand the use of more than one language.
 In other cases, multilingual written artefacts resulted from the circulation of written artefacts, or, from later additions in one or more different languages.
 These categories, which may overlap, demonstrate the diversity of the research objects, including but not restricted to manuscripts and inscriptions.

-The Research Unit aims to develop a general framework for the study of multilingual written artefacts, exploring variables and constants of their visual organisation as well as related cultural and social practices, and propose methodological principles that will set up a basis for comparative research.
+This Research Field aims to develop a general framework for the study of multilingual written artefacts, exploring variables and constants of their visual organisation as well as related cultural and social practices, and propose methodological principles that will set up a basis for comparative research.
 It pursues a cross-disciplinary approach combining manuscript studies, epigraphy, textual criticism, linguistics, palaeography, and computer science.

 Spokesperson: Szilvia Jáka-Sövegjártó